Getting married in Switzerland: the financial advantages and disadvantages

 Disadvantages of getting married when it comes to OASI

-• Married couples face a kind of marriage penalty when they reach OASI retirement age: whereas unmarried couples can draw both pensions in full (200 percent), a married couple receives a maximum of 150 percent of the maximum pension.
+Married couples are faced with a form of marriage penalty when they reach OASI retirement age: old-age pensions are calculated based on factors including the average income earned.
+Whereas unmarried couples can draw their pension in full for each person, retired married couples can together receive a maximum of 150 percent of the maximum OASI pension for individuals.

 Death and marriage: how are spouses covered with OASI and pension funds?